Articles

 The model performs 3D-aware local edits, changing only what you ask while respecting the three-dimensional structure of the scene.
 This prevents the common AI editing artifact where changes look "pasted on" rather than integrated.

-Nano Banana 2 has been extensively benchmarked against competitors - (Skywork AI).
+Nano Banana 2 has been extensively benchmarked against competitors - Skywork AI.

 On a 300-image test suite: